Withhold Information / Doctor Shopping

 - the patient becomes demanding when it appears that the prescription will not be issued;

-- the patient tries to get the doctor increase the number of pills prescribed each month;
+- the patient tries to get the doctor to increase the number of pills prescribed each month;

 - the patient claims that the pills were lost or stolen and requests more;

-- a patient pays for expensive prescription medication even through the patient has no apparent source of income;
+- a patient pays for expensive prescription medication even though the patient has no apparent source of income;

 - the patient travels out of county to obtain the prescription; or

-- the patient pays with cash even through the patient has insurance.
+- the patient pays with cash even though the patient has insurance.